Home Remodeling Santa Clarita, California

 Pre-Columbian and Spanish colonial eras

-The Santa Clarita Valley has been settled for millennia before European arrival.
-The oldest archaeological site in the area dates back to roughly 3000 BC.
-About AD 450, the Tataviam arrived, displacing the Chumash people who previously inhabited the area.
+The Santa Clarita Valley has been granted for millennia previously European arrival.
+The oldest archaeological site in the area dates back up to with mention to 3000 BC.
+About AD 450, the Tataviam arrived, displacing the Chumash people who back inhabited the area.
 The Tataviam lived in approximately 20 villages in the valley and surrounding areas including Piru, Agua Dulce, and Elizabeth Lake.

 In the 18th century, Spanish colonists arrived in southern California including Santa Clarita, founding mission settlements.
 The Mission San Fernando was founded in 1797 in present-day Mission Hills, just 9.5 miles (15.3 km) south of downtown Newhall.
-In 1822, Alta California, which included most of the present-day southwestern United States including all of California, became a territory of the newly independent country of Mexico.
+In 1822, Alta California, which included most of the present-day southwestern United States including anything of California, became a territory of the newly independent country of Mexico.

 1822–1899: Gold discovery, Mentryville, and Henry Mayo Newhall

 In 1842, Francisco Lopez discovered gold in Placerita Canyon – the first documented discovery of gold in California.
 The discovery is commemorated in an 1842 mining claim issued by Governor Alvarado.
-The Oak of the Golden Dream, which marks the site of the discovery, remains an attraction for tourists.
+The Oak of the Golden Dream, which marks the site of the discovery, remains an sympathy for tourists.
 Several places throughout Santa Clarita carry the “Golden Oak” name, including Golden Oak Road in Saugus; Golden Oak Lane, Golden Oak Ranch, and Golden Oak Adult School in Newhall; and Golden Oak Community School in Canyon Country.

 The United States acquired California in 1848, after winning the Mexican-American War.
 The community of Newhall is named after Henry Newhall, an American businessman who made his fortune during the California Gold Rush.
 He founded the H.M.
 Newhall & Company, a successful auction house in San Francisco.
-Newhall had also invested in rail companies that would connect San Francisco to other cities and became president of the San Francisco and San Jose Railroad.
-In 1870, he and his partners sold the company to Southern Pacific Railroad, and he served on Southern Pacific’s board of directors.
+Newhall had then invested in rail companies that would connect San Francisco to additional cities and became president of the San Francisco and San Jose Railroad.
+In 1870, he and his partners sold the company to Southern Pacific Railroad, and he served upon Southern Pacific’s board of directors.